eeishaan/ift6758-project/README.md

     ├── test_results      <- Examples of test prediction results
     ├── trained_model     <- Trained models folder
-    ├── utils             <- Utilities used accross the application ├── ift6758           <- Evaluation script
+    ├── utils             <- Utilities used accross the application ├── xgboost           <- Source code of the XGBoost project (https://github.com/dmlc/xgboost) to work around the problem that we cannot install a library on the environment.
+To be removed in the future if we can install the library.
+    ├── ift6758           <- Evaluation script
     └── README.md         <- The top-level README for developers using this project.
 --------